Dinosaur (2000 film): Plot

-Meanwhile, a pair of Carnotaurus are tracking the herd, ambushing a scouting party led by Kron's lieutenant Bruton, who escapes with severe wounds to warn the others of the approaching predators.
-Kron has the herd deliberately abandon Aladar, the lemurs, the elderly dinosaurs, and Bruton, hoping they will slow the pursuers down.
-The group takes shelter in a cave during a rainstorm, with the Carnotaurus finding and attacking them during the night.
+Meanwhile, a pair of Carnotaurus are hunting the herd.
+Kron's lieutenant Bruton and a scout are ambushed, but Bruton escapes injured to warn Kron of the approaching predators.
+Kron has the herd abandon Aladar, the lemurs, the elderly dinosaurs, and Bruton, hoping they will slow down the pursuers.
+The group takes shelter in a cave during a rainstorm.
+The Carnotaurus track the group to the cave and attacks them during the night.
 Bruton sacrifices himself to cause a cave-in that kills one of the Carnotaurus, forcing the other to retreat.

 Venturing deeper into the cave, the group reaches a dead end, causing Aladar to briefly lose hope.
 Baylene reproaches him for giving up, and uses her strength to smash through the wall, revealing the lush Nesting Grounds on the other side.
-As the group briefly celebrates, Eema notices that a landslide has collapsed the usual entrance into the valley.
-Aladar rushes to warn Kron, who is attempting to force the herd to climb the rubble, unaware of the sheer drop on the other side.
-Kron sees the warning as a challenge for the position of herd leader and fights Aladar, until Neera intervenes.
-Fed up with Kron's cruelty, she and the herd leave with Aladar, while Kron stays behind to climb the rubble in an attempt to prove that Aladar's warning is false.
+As they briefly celebrate their new home, Eema notices that a landslide has collapsed the usual entrance into the valley.
+Aladar rushes to warn Kron, attempting to force the herd to climb the rubble, unaware of the sheer drop on the other side.
+Seeing the warning as a challenge for the position of herd leader, Kron fights Aladar and nearly kills him, until Neera intervenes by shoving Kron away from Aladar.
+Exasperated by Kron's cruelty, Neera and the herd turn against Kron by leaving with Aladar, while Kron stays behind to climb the rubble himself.

 The surviving Carnotaurus arrives and charges at the herd.
-Aladar rallies them into a group and outnumbers the Carnotaurus; it decides to go after the isolated Kron instead.
+Aladar rallies them together to outnumber the Carnotaurus.
+Sensing easier prey, the Carnotaurus decides to go after the isolated Kron instead.
 Aladar and Neera rush to his aid, as Kron is mortally wounded.
-Aladar pushes the Carnotaurus towards the edge of the drop, where the ground gives way, causing the Carnotaurus to fall to its death.
-Aladar and Neera mourn for Kron's demise, and lead the herd to the Nesting Grounds.
-Some time later, a new generation of dinosaurs hatches, among them Aladar and Neera's children.
-The lemurs find more of their own kind, together embracing their new home.
+Aladar pushes the Carnotaurus towards the edge of the drop, where the ground gives way, causing the predator to fall to its death.
+Aladar and Neera mourn for Kron's demise, before leading the herd to the Nesting Grounds.
+Some time later, a new generation of dinosaurs hatches, among them are Aladar and Neera's children.
+The lemurs find more of their own kind.